Lesson 2 of 8 - grow effective thinking and communication skills

 • worried, dissatisfied, frustrated, anxious, irritable, tired, guilty, lonely, and/or upset; and/or...

-• you often conclude "I don't know what I need right now."
+• you often feel "I don't know what I need right now."

-These are usually symptoms of a deeper problem - being often dominated by a protective false self.
+These are usually symptoms of a deeper problem - being often dominated by protective false selves.

-So your emotions and bodily sensations indicate the effectiveness of your current (conscious + unconscious) thinking.
+So your emotions and body sensations indicate the effectiveness of your current (conscious + unconscious) thinking.
 Do you agree?

 What Causes Ineffective Thinking?

-Except for brain malfunctions, ineffective thinking is caused by factors like these...
+Except for organic brain malfunctions, ineffective thinking is caused by factors like these...

 • Typical ineffective thinkers lack...